opl-/StereoKitImGui/README.md

-# StereoKit + ImGui
+# StereoKit + Dear ImGui

-The code in this repository integrates ImGui into StereoKit (using sk_gpu for rendering).
+The code in this repository integrates Dear ImGui into StereoKit (using sk_gpu for rendering).

-ImGui is rendered into a StereoKit render target texture (`tex_t`).
+It aids in rendering Dear ImGui draw lists into a StereoKit render target texture (`tex_t`), while leaving all control in the user's hands.

 ## Usage